Nimeshrajakaruna/Nimeshrajakaruna/README.md

   👋 Hi, I'm UG at the University of Moratuwa.
   🏠 I live in Anamaduwa, Puttalam.
   💻 I'm passionate about backend development.
+  ⚡ I'm passionate about power systems, control systems, and electrical installations.
   📫 You can reach me at **rhmndilhara123@gmail.com**.

 <br>